Does Pineapple Belong on Pizza?

-Apparently by adding some canned pineapple on it.
+Apparently by adding some canned pineapple chunks on it.

-Hawaiian pizza has as many haters (if not more), as it has lovers, constantly floating between being lauded as “ingenious” and derided as an “abomination”.
+Pineapple pizza has as many haters (if not more), as it has many more pizza lovers, constantly floating between being lauded as “ingenious” and derided as an “abomination”.

 Yet it seems to have earned its place in the Pizza Pantheon and doesn’t seem to be going away despite the continuous controversy surrounding it – cemented by the fact that in 2014 the Times magazine included it on their list of The 13 Most Influential Pizzas of All Time".

 And, since it’s here to stay for the foreseeable future (and highly likely far beyond that), it’s only fair to learn a little more about the Pineapple Pizza and maybe give it an unbiased taste, no matter how unorthodox pineapple on pizza may sound.

 Who Invented Pineapple Pizza (and Where is it From)?

 The fact that amazes many people the most about the Hawaiian Pizza (other than it uses pineapple of all things as a topping) is that it’s not Hawaiian.
 Even remotely.
 Literally – the Pizza has nothing to do not only with Hawaii but either of the remaining 49 states of America.
 And it sure as hell has nothing to do with Italy.